j-graf/SkewTableaux/README.md

 skewTableau(lam)
 ```

 - Get the net of the Young diagram of a given shape, or the net of the tableau itself.
-The inner shape can also be drawn by calling drawInnerShape true:
+The inner shape can also be drawn by calling `drawInnerShape true`:
 ```
 youngDiagram T
 youngDiagram(lam,mu)